About the Game Changer Challenge

 The size and scope of where you take this real-world wicked problem is defined by your team's imagination!

-Register your interest by Friday 20 March, start preparing your application and then you have until Thursday 9 April to apply, including a 60-second video explaining your game-changing ideas on 'How might we use technology to bring everyone in our community closer together?'
+Include a 60-second video explaining your game-changing ideas on 'How might we use technology to bring everyone in our community closer together?'

 Be sure to include all your team members in the video.
 Remember, you will be judged on the quality of your idea and your enthusiasm, not the production of your video.